heefjones/disease_deduction/README.md

 </p>

 ## Conclusions
 From this project, we reached the following conclusions Neural Networks tend to be the most efficient and effective way of parsing through large and complex datasets such as these.
-We also believe that if were able to access more data, we would be able to more effective train our neural network to achieve an even higher accuracy.
+We also believe that if were able to access more data, we would be able to more effectively train our neural network to achieve an even higher accuracy.

+# Final Recommendation: The Disease Deducer
+A neural network with 2 stacks of [100-node hidden layers, batch normalization, and 50% dropout].
+We used the Adam optimizer with a batch size of 32, and latent semantic analysis with 100 components.
+- This model achieved a classification accuracy of 81.5% on unseen data, and a log loss of 0.507.
+-
   ![](./images/cheer.jpg)

 ### Next Steps